krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

       - name: TASK 1 in PLAY 1 - ENSURE SNMP COMMANDS EXIST ON IOS and JUNOS DEVICES
         cli_config:
           config: "{{ lookup('file', './{{ ansible_network_os }}/snmp.cfg') }}"
 ```
+>Note: We are using a `lookup` plugin that will read the specified file as raw text and `cli_config` will push the configuration to the device.

 ##### Step 7